 Common Reasons to Contest a Will or Trust

-Additionally, an estate plan might become vulnerable to challenge if the testator did not understand the value of an estate, know about other heirs, or divided assets irrationally.
+Incorrect Information: An estate plan could be challenged if the testator did not understand the value of an estate, know about other heirs, or divided assets irrationally.

-No Contest Clauses
+The Exception: No Contest Clauses

-Discuss Your Case With a Lawyer
+Discuss Your Case With Our Experienced Lawyers Today

+DISCLAIMER/ATTORNEY MESSAGE: The information contained in this website/webpage, including, but not limited to, written material, recorded material and/or video/visual material is provided for informational purposes only, and should not be construed as legal advice on any matter.
 The transmission and receipt of information on or through this website, in whole or in part, or communication with Webster & Garino LLC via the Internet or e-mail through this website does not constitute or create an attorney-client relationship between us and any recipient.
 You should not send us confidential information in response to this website or webpage.
 Such responses will not create an attorney-client relationship, and whatever you disclose to us will not be privileged or confidential unless we agree to act as your legal counsel and you have signed an engagement letter with Webster & Garino LLC.
 The material on this website/webpage may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability with respect to actions taken or not taken based on any and all of the contents of the website/webpage to the fullest extent provided by law.
 Do not act or refrain from acting based upon this educational information only without seeking your own professional legal counsel.